CTNeptune/PicaLink/README.md

 The source code is available under the MIT license; therefore, assets used in this project that do not adhere to the license were removed.

-To compile this project, you will need:
-Unity 2018.4.12f1

-And you will need to import the following assets into your project from the Unity Asset Store (or fix the missing references for yourself):
+To compile this project, you will need Unity 2018.4.12f1.
+If you want to restore the file browser functionality, you will need to import and implement the Standalone File Browser asset from the Unity Asset Store.

-Fingers - Touch Gestures Lite

-Standalone File Browser

 Screenshots: